pint-sized/taskbridge/README.md

 : Yes.

 Why does TaskBridge prompt me to prune completed reminders?
-: For some reason, the Apple Reminders app is extremely slow to respond when there are many active reminders.
+: For some reason, the Apple Reminders app is extremely slow to respond when there are many stored reminders.
 For most people, the majority of their reminders are in the Completed section.
 Clearing this out greatly improves performance.
 Even with just 20-or-so completed reminders, Reminder synchronisation takes **considerably** longer.